Current Students

 ACE: The American Council on Education, which is the accrediting body for nontraditional coursework, such as military courses.

-Area of Concentration (AOC): A set of related intermediate and/or advanced courses planned in consultation with the faculty mentor (similar to a major).
+Area of Concentration (AoC): A set of related intermediate and/or advanced courses planned in consultation with the faculty mentor (similar to a major).

 Campus Coordinator: Designated staff or faculty member at each CUNY college who are liaisons for CUNY BA on their campus.